slowli/arithmetic-parser/README.md

 which allows to overcome some syntax limitations (e.g., the lack of control flow can be solved with native `if` / `loop` functions).

+The interpreter is quite slow – ~2 orders of magnitude slower than native floating-point arithmetic.

 ## Implementation Details

 The parser is based on the [`nom`](https://docs.rs/nom/) crate.
 The core trait of the library,